Player Spotlight Series: Rory McIlroy

 Both Tiger and Rory have built swings that flow from their personalities.
 Woods’ vicious rips at the ball seem to come from his merciless will to dominate, while McIlroy’s long-flowing swing almost seems infused with joy.
 Indeed, McIlroy does not inspire fear in his competition but revels in their company on the course.
 In important tournaments, he has been seen freely socializing with rivals like Jason Day, Rickie Fowler, and Sergio Garcia.

-Finally, there is the team that surrounds McIlroy.
+There is a supportive team that surrounds McIlroy.
 Unlike Woods’ seemingly eternal search for the perfect swing through a succession of coaches, McIlroy still takes instructions from the coach and mentor he met when he was eight years old.
 Rory has made his primary home in Florida for the past few years but, when his game needs some fine-tuning practice, he still heads back to Northern Ireland to swing in front of Bannon.

 Grit and Performance under Pressure

 McIlroy’s move to World Number One seemed natural and effortless.
-But now he is challenged by Day, Fowler, and Jordan Spieth whom he has recently been fluctuating in positions with.
+But now he is challenged by Day, Fowler, and Jordan Spieth whom he has fluctuated in ranking positions with.
 However, there is every expectation that the Nike Golf spokesperson will handle that challenge as well.
 Thanks to his runaway wins in early major championships, McIlroy’s toughness in a dogfight could be questioned.
 He answered his critics with a gritty comeback to win the 2014 PGA Championship at Valhalla.

 Don’t forget about that infamous bet Gerry McIlroy placed on his son to win the Open Championship back in 2004.
 When Rory holed out on the 18th green at Royal Liverpool to complete a wire-to-wire two-stroke win, his father collected $171,000 from Ladbrokes.